gaepdit/enforcement-orders/README.md

 * **WebApp Dev Server** — This profile connects to the remote Dev database server for data and requires an SOG account to log in. *To use this profile, you must add the "appsettings.Development.json" file from the "app-config" repo.*

 Most development should be done using the Local profile.
 The Dev Server profile is only needed when specifically troubleshooting issues with the database server or SOG account.

+### Entity Framework database migrations

+Instructions for adding a new Entity Framework database migration:

+1. Open a command prompt to "./src/Infrastructure/" folder.

+2. Run the following command with an appropriate migration name:

+   `dotnet ef migrations add NAME_OF_MIGRATION --msbuildprojectextensionspath ..\..\artifacts\Infrastructure\obj\`